erikespana/Cascade-News/Sitemap/README.md

 Creates an [XML sitemap](http://www.union.edu/feeds/sitemaps/reboot.xml), using the [sitemaps.org](http://www.sitemaps.org/protocol.html) protocol (same protocol used by Google, Yahoo, and Bing).

+I wrote this Velocity script because Hannon Hill's [XSLT script](https://github.com/hannonhill/XSLT-Workbook/tree/master/Site-Map) doesn't work on Cascade Server sites employing a folder/page asset pair to represent a single webpage.

 **Google Sitemap 2.vm**

-	* Tailored for Cascade Server sites that employ a folder + page pair to represent a single page in a website's information architecture.

 * Hard-coded to ignore any URL that starts with /news because Google recommends submitting a separate sitemap for News articles.

 * Only lists published pages and uses the last published date for the <lastmod> field.

 * Flags pages not in folder/index form.

 * Currently does not support priority node.

 ### Concerns ###
 You'll have to experiment with how many levels deep to index.
 You don't want to use too many resources.